-On January 26, 2016, the Company amended its then existing credit agreement to increase the revolving credit facility from \$100.0 million to \$225.0 million, to extend the maturity date on the revolving credit facility from January 30, 2018 to July 31, 2019, and to modify the interest rate applicable to borrowings.
-The terms, interest rate, and availability of the revolving credit facility were not modified in the November 2016 debt refinancing.
-At December 31, 2016, there were borrowings outstanding of \$76.0 million, with \$149.0 million of the revolving credit facility available for borrowings, and at December 31, 2015, there were borrowings outstanding of \$24.0 million, with \$76.0 million of the revolving credit facility available for borrowings.
+On May 8, 2017 and November 30, 2017, the Company amended its existing senior credit facilities to, among other changes, reduce the applicable interest rates of the term loan facility and the revolving credit facility.
+In connection with the May 8, 2017 amendment, the Company also extended the maturity date on the revolving credit facility from July 31, 2019 to July 31, 2022.
+The amended term loan facility continues to have a maturity date of November 7, 2023.
+At December 31, 2017, there were borrowings outstanding of \$127.1 million, with \$97.9 million of the revolving credit facility available for borrowings, and at December 31, 2016, there were borrowings outstanding of \$76.0 million, with \$149.0 million of the revolving credit facility available for borrowings.